matter-labs/zksync-web-era-docs/docs/api/hardhat/other-plugins.md

 # Other plugins

-The following plugins created by the community and tested with zkSync Era.
+The following plugins were created by the community and tested on zkSync Era.
+Feel free to suggest new plugins by [creating a PR for this page](https://github.com/matter-labs/zksync-web-v2-docs/edit/main/docs/api/hardhat/other-plugins.md).

 ## Supported plugins